 Rick graduated from Virginia Commonwealth University with a B.S.
 Degree in Business and has been a member of the Pinnacle Society, the nation’s premier consortium of top recruiters in the direct placement industry since 1999.
 Rick lives in Charleston, South Carolina, with his wife Melissa, and enjoys high-octane sports such as kiteboarding, ultra-running, and competing in triathlons.

-Melissa is a Senior Executive Search Consultant who has been part of the Textile and Interiors industry since 1984.
+Melissa is the General Manager and has been part of the Textile and Interiors industry since 1984.
 With decades of experience in sales, marketing, production, and planning, she brings extensive real-world experience and connections to her executive searches.

 Because she knows the pain of being understaffed, Melissa works for her clients with a sense of urgency and purpose.
 Her experience allows her to read between the lines of job descriptions to translate what clients really need into a quality search.
 Melissa loves nothing more than making a good match, and knowing the client and candidate will be successful together.